-Kubernetes Operators are one of those ideas that feel magical when they work: you declare intent in YAML, and software continuously makes the cluster match it—handling upgrades, failures, drift, and lifecycle cleanup: like a purpose-built SRE on autopilot.
+Kubernetes Operators are one of those ideas that feel magical when they work: you declare an intent/goal in YAML, and software continuously makes the cluster match it – handling upgrades, failures, drift, and lifecycle cleanup: like a purpose-built SRE on autopilot.

-Although in theory it looks like a sci-fi fiction, in pratice Operators are just code written by someone that leverage Kubernetes’ extensibility features: they take the desired and current state of the cluster and run a control loop to reconcile the two.
+Although in theory it looks like sci-fi fiction, in practice Operators are just code written by someone that leverages Kubernetes’ extensibility features: they take the desired and current state of the cluster and run a control loop that reconciles the two.

 At a high level, an operator is: